tobealive/docs/docs/concepts/memory-management.md

 Autofree can be enabled with an `-autofree` flag.

-For developers willing to have more low level control, autofree can be disabled with `-manualfree`, or by adding a `[manualfree]` on each function that wants manage its memory manually.
+For developers willing to have more low-level control, autofree can be disabled with `-manualfree`, or by adding a `[manualfree]` on each function that wants to manage its memory manually.
 See [attributes](./attributes) for more information.